OptimumByDev/about/README.md

-# about
+# About repo
-Try to use github.
+This repo is made only try to use github.